lconcia/life_sciences_ml_at_tacc/docs/section2/ml_intro.rst

-Unsupervised learning techniques are powerful because they do not require labelling, which can be a time-consuming process, at best, and one that requires an expert to distinguish different label values (e.g., the difference between a healthy and diseased crop).
+Unsupervised learning techniques are powerful because they do not require labelling, which can be a time-consuming process, at best, and one that requires an expert to distinguish different label values (e.g., the difference between a benign and malignant tumor).

 Nevertheless, due to time constraints we will focus on supervised learning in this course.